Power, Gender, and Race in the Legal Profession

 If she can see it, she can be it.

 The first time I saw an Asian woman give a speech to a crowd, I was 35.
 It was Grace Wong Sneddon, and she was the diversity officer when I attended an orientation for new professors at the University of Victoria.
 And the first time I was in a classroom taught by a racialized female professor, it was 2015, and it was me.

-But I bring up race because of three things.
-One being the dumpster fire that is going on in the Law Society of Ontario right now regarding equity issues, which I hope never appears here in BC.
-And two, because we need to talk about race, even if it makes us uncomfortable.
+But I bring up race for three reasons: first, because of the dumpster fire that is going on in the Law Society of Ontario right now regarding equity issues, which I hope never appears here in BC.
+Second, because we need to talk about race, even if it makes us uncomfortable.
 One of my favourite quotes is from Ta-Nehisi Coates, who says, “Race is the child of racism, not the father.”
 We need to talk about race because racism exists.
 When you don’t acknowledge context – no race, no gender – then that supposed blank slate will likely be filled by norms of privilege, and you are failing to address the power disparities that flow from structural inequalities.

 We need to recognize that we are all situated in these contexts.
 This notion of situatedness.
 I credit my dear colleague, Darlene Johnston, for that word, who, as an Indigenous woman in academia, lives with it as a reminder every day.
 There needs to be an understanding of context, and that everyone is situated.
 Not just those in the minority.
 Stereotypes are influencers of believability, legitimacy, and authority.

 And the third reason I bring up race is because studies show that it can be emotionally taxing and professionally risky to have to explain race to people – so, I am doing this so I can take some of the burden off those women of colour in the room that are tired.
 I’m doing this for them.

 And it’s for the women and men that hold power in the room and can help foster change, and for the young women in the room that hold our futures.